littledan/conservative-regexp/README.md

 1. String functions which call things related to RegExps can be overridden using Symbol-named methods on RegExps, e.g., `RegExp.prototype[Symbol.match]`, `RegExp.prototype[Symbol.search]`, etc.
 2. `String.prototype.split` calls `RegExp.prototype.exec`, rather than calling the underlying [[Match]] internal algorithm (or, invoke the _matcher_ internal algorithm defined by the RegExp, in ES2015 terminology).
 Previously, only `String.prototype.match`, `String.prototype.search` and `String.prototype.replace` invoked `RegExp.prototype.exec`.

 This proposal suggests reverting 2. and instead using 1. as the sole new mechanism for making RegExps more flexible and subclassable.
-To reinforce the lack of flexibility with flags in 3., the [[OriginalFlags]] mechanism would be kept, but all internal algorithms which look up flag values would read them from [[OriginalFlags]] directly, rather than using Get().

 ## Motivation